 In ‘Score Panic’, the rules are changed.
 Now it’s not just a matter of making it through levels in one piece while collecting all the pills!
 That’d be too easy now that you’ve graduated from Tutorial college and everything; instead, the game tasks you with making the most of every single pill – ’cause if you want that high score you have to time Dave’s happiness so it’s highest when the countdown reaches zero.
 This may sound simple, but trust me, it’s not.

-Doesn’t mean there’s no fun to be had though.
+That doesn’t mean there’s no fun to be had though.
 Just takes some getting used to, learning the layout of each level and timing it all just right to get that high score can become an addiction all on its own; though not one involving colorful racing around the area.
 Let’s leave that to Dave in his very very strange world.
 Spikes, ‘downers’, fragile blocks, sticky blocks, ghost blocks, and what-have-you.
 With 60 levels to zoom through, you may be able to finish this in one sitting… but if you want a good score too, be prepared to replay the same levels over and over again.

 But the show ain’t over just yet…

 On top of those 60 levels, the game makes use of custom levels/community content which – fanbase willing – should extend the longevity.
-There’s plenty bang for your buck even before delving into fan-made levels though, especially at the low price of $5 since it’s free on Desura.
+There’s plenty of bang for your buck even before delving into fan-made levels though, especially at the low price of $5 since it’s free on Desura.

-If you’re not sure this is your kind of thing yet, there’s a demo too; where you get to play both the entire tutorial along with the first 10 levels of ‘Score Panic’.
+If you’re not sure this is your kind of thing yet, there’s a demo too; where you get to play the entire tutorial along with the first 10 levels of ‘Score Panic’.
 That means the developer is basically offering 1/6 of the game for free, hoping people will find it worthy of five bucks to get the last 50 levels too.
 I’m only about halfway through it, but I already feel I’ve gotten my money’s worth.
 So good job, NAMKCOR.